 - in smoothies

 In what ways do you like to use coconut butter?
-Do you have recipes you could share with us in the comments using this treat?
+Do you have recipes you could share with us in the comments?

-Option 2 w/ a Food Processor: This is the same process as above, however, it will take longer to get to the liquified state, so you will need to use a bit more patience and few more repeats of the steps!
+- Option 2 w/ a Food Processor: This is the same process as above, however, it will take longer to get to the liquified state, so you will need to use a bit more patience and few more repeats of the steps!
+It is also worth noting that it will not get quite as smooth, it is just not as powerful of a machine!

 If you add some coconut oil to the mixture, it will be slightly more spreadable at room temp.
-I prefer to just heat the butter slightly for 20 seconds in the microwave, or when it is actually warm outside in NW, this takes care of itself!
+But through the winter, the butter is hard!
+For smoothies, I just chisel some out for use.
+For other uses, I prefer to just heat the butter slightly for 20 seconds in the microwave, or leave it a warm place on my stove.
+When it is actually warm outside here in the NW, this takes care of itself. and the butter remains more soft.